VISER: Visually-Informed System for Enhanced Robustness in Open-Set Iris Presentation Attack Detection: Experimental Design

-Research has shown that foundation models show remarkable ability to distinguish both full-size and cropped iris samples in closed-set presentation attack detection settings \cite{sony2025benchmarking, Tapia_FG_2025}.
+Research has shown that foundation models show a remarkable ability to distinguish both full-size and cropped iris samples in closed-set presentation attack detection settings \cite{sony2025benchmarking, Tapia_FG_2025}.
 Specifically, Redwan \etal used a variety of foundation models to obtain feature embeddings for iris PAD images and trained three standard classifiers, logistic regression (LogReg) \cite{cox1958regression}, support vector machine (SVM)\cite{cortes1995support}, and support vector machine with radial basis function kernel (SVM-RBF) \cite{scholkopf2000new} on the extracted features.
-In the task of iris PAD for full size irises, \cite{oquab2023dinov2} suggests that the clear winner was DINOv2-Base.
-In accordance with these findings we test open-set iris PAD using the same methodology laid out by Redwan \etal resulting in our final three methods, \textit{DINOv2+LogReg}, \textit{DINOv2+SVM-Linear}, and \textit{DINOv2+SVM-RBF}.
+In the task of iris PAD for full size irises, \cite{oquab2023dinov2} suggests that the clear winner was DINOv2.
+Motivated by these findings, we selected DINOv2-Large and the newer variant DINOv3 \cite{simeoni2025dinov3} to the list of models to test.
+Finally, motivated by the findings of Piland \etal \cite{piland2026generalist}, whose experiments found that SigLIP2 \cite{tschannen2025siglip} pre-trained embeddings showed good clustering of iris PAD attack types, we select this as our final foundation model to test.
+We test open-set iris PAD using similar methodology laid out by Redwan \etal by training three standard classifiers, SVM-Linear, SVM-RBF, and a Spatial-CNN, with the embeddings from these three foundation models.
+Although fine-tuning models can lead to incremental gains in peak performance for specific tasks, we intentionally employ these models as frozen feature extractors.
+This approach is chosen to ensure consistency with the methodologies established in prior work, avoid high computational overhead, and prevent 'feature drift' from overwriting the general capabilities essential for open-set robustness \cite{tomihari2024understanding, zheng2025learning}.